bhmsgame06/BFCTool/README.md

 # BFCTool
 Modify SolaRola with this simple thing!

+# Welcome walmart bag and whole world!

-This program was designed for BFC files interaction.
+BFCTool is the program was designed for BFC files interaction.

 BFC file - this is file used in SolaRola game files and this is package of many files (For example "gamelogo.pim" or "level.001.bin").